anchore/vunnel/tests/quality/README.md

   assets that are no longer useful for comparison, but this should rarely be done.

-- Consider not changing the CVE year max-ceiling (currently set to 2020).
+- Consider not changing the CVE year max-ceiling (currently set to 2021).
   Pushing this ceiling will likely raise the number of unlabled matches significantly for all images.
 Only bump this ceiling if all possible matches are labeled.

+- If the CVE year max-ceiling needs to be pushed, try to push it only for one provider.
+That is, edit the max-year value on the validation for that provider in `tests/quality/config.yaml`.

 ## Workflow

-One way of working is to simply run `yardstick` and `gate.py` in the `test/quality` directory.
+One way of working is to simply run `yardstick` in the `test/quality` directory.
 You will need to make sure the `vulnerabilty-match-labels` submodule has been initialized.
 This happens automatically for some `make` commands, but you can ensure this by `git submodule update --init`.
 After the submodule has been initialized, the match data from `vulnerabilty-match-labels` will be available locally.